DevManSam777/lead-management/EMAIL_FORWARDING.md

 - Confirm SMTP settings with your email provider

 ### Want to Skip Email Notifications?
-Simply do not create the .env file.
+Simply do not add your email and SMTP information to the .env file.
 The app will work normally.

 ### Need More Help?
 - Check your email provider's support documentation